 The MPH Program Director oversees all activities related to program management and its compliance with the CEPH accreditation standards.
 The Program Director/Graduate Coordinator ensures that the programs goals, objectives, and outcomes are met, and manages necessary program curriculum revisions, monitors assessment activities, and student recruitment and retention.
-In addition, the person in this position is responsible with reviewing and approving students' applications, providing general student advising, and oversees community service placement.
+They are responsible with reviewing and approving students' applications, providing general student advising, and ensuring meaningful stakeholder engagement.
 The MPH Program Director/Graduate Coordinator provides support and referral to students experiencing an issue or seeking clarification on policies and procedures.